eeeps/scalables/README.md

 ## bonus

+[`scalable-tag.rb`](http://github.com/eeeps/jekyll-scalables) is a Jekyll plugin which makes authoring `scalables.js`-compliant markup and generating downsized images as easy as pointing to the full-sized image in a custom Jekyll tag and letting the plugin do the rest.

-"Make Scalable Image.jsx" is a Photoshop script that I hacked together rather abruptly to export images at a range of resolutions & output appropriate scalables.js markup for them.
-It comes with less than no guarantee, but it has worked for me!
+[`Make Scalable Image.jsx`](http://github.com/eeeps/photoshop-scalables) is a Photoshop script that I hacked together to generate `scalables.js` markup and source-files.

 ## thanks